ustwo/engineering-blog/src/content/articles/swift-packages-with-binary-targets/index.md

 title: Swift Packages with Binary Targets
 author: Chris Davis
 date: 2024-02-22
-description: What if there was a way to offer a Swift Package to your consumers without having to share your Sourcecode?
+description: What if there was a way to offer a Swift Package to your consumers without having to share your source code?
 thumbnail: ./assets/thumbnail.jpg
 tags: swift, xcode
 cta_prefix: At ustwo, we take pride in the craft of our Swift iOS development.